Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Introduction

 However, it is quite difficult to find the real plane $\{(u_g, u_{g-1})\}$ in the Jacobi variety $J_X$ which corresponds to the preimage $((x_1, y_1), \ldots, (x_g, y_g)) \in S^g X$ of $v$ with the unit circle valued $\ee^{\ii \psi}=(b_0-x_1)\cdots(b_0-x_g)\in \mathrm{U}(1):=\{\zeta\in \CC \ |\ |\zeta|=1\}$.

-In the previous papers \cite{Ma24b, Ma24d}, we showed the real hyperelliptic solutions of the FGMKdV equation for the case of the genus three only by considering the conditions CI and CII.
+In the previous papers \cite{Ma24d}, we showed the real hyperelliptic solutions of the FGMKdV equation for the case of the genus three only by considering the conditions CI and CII.

-This paper aims to extend the results for genus three in \cite{Ma24b, Ma24d} to the general genera $g$.
-We will show that the extension is naturally achieved by investigating the angle expressions of the hyperelliptic integrals in \cite{Mat07} as in Section 3, and a modification of the elementary symmetric polynomials.
-We refer to the modification of the elementary symmetric polynomials as shifted elementary symmetric polynomials in this paper, which are mentioned in Appendix.
+The aim of this paper is to extend the results for genus three in \cite{Ma24d} to general genus g in a straightforward way: we will also consider only the conditions CI and CII following \cite{Ma24d}.
+We will show that the extension is naturally achieved by investigating the angle expressions of the hyperelliptic integrals in \cite{Ma24b} as in Section 3, and a modification of the elementary symmetric polynomials defined in Definition \ref{def:varepsilon}: we refer to the modification of the elementary symmetric polynomials as shifted elementary symmetric polynomials in this paper.
+Since the computations of the polynomials are slightly complicated, we first demonstrates them of the genus five case in Subsection \ref{ssc:g=5} and prepare Appendix, which provides the detail explanations, to show the general $g$ case in Subsection \ref{ssc:g=g}.

+Further, we demonstrate the closed plane curves of genus five numerically in Section 5.
+There we display a generalization of Euler's result and the results from the previous paper \cite{Ma24d}.

-The symmetric polynomials determine a fundamental property of the Jacobi matrices between the cotangent spaces $T^* S^g X$ and $T^* J_X$ of $S^g X$ and $J_X$, respectively.
+As in \cite{Mat02c}, the symmetric polynomials determine a fundamental property of the Jacobi matrices between the cotangent spaces $T^* S^g X$ and $T^* J_X$ of $S^g X$ and $J_X$, respectively.
 Weierstrass and Baker essentially studied the correspondence between $T^* S^g X$ and $T^* J_X$ to obtain the differential identities on hyperelliptic curves of genus $g$, which are related to the sine-Gordon equation and the KdV hierarchy.
 They implicitly and explicitly used the elementary symmetric polynomials.
 (Recently, such a picture is sophisticated from a modern point of view and extended by Buchstaber and Mikhailov \cite{BuMi1, BuMi2}.)

 In this paper, we apply their method to the configurations satisfying the condition CI or $(b_0-x_1)\cdots(b_0-x_g)\in \mathrm{U}(1)$ to obtain the real FGMKdV equation as a real differential identities of genus $g$, although we implicitly employed this approach in \cite{Ma24b,Ma24d} for the genus three case.
-On the extension from genus three to the general genus $g$, the properties of the shifted elementary symmetric polynomials are essential.
-We show them in Appendix.
+The process of extending from genus three to genus $g$ is essentially straightforward, although the treatment of the shifted elementary symmetric polynomials is slightly more complicated in the extension (thus, we present the polynomials of genus five in Subsection \ref{ssc:g=5} and the general cases in the Appendix).

+The content is following: Section 2 reviews the hyperelliptic solutions of the FMKdV equation over $\CC$ of genus $g$ in Theorem \ref{4th:MKdVloop} following \cite{Mat02c,Mat02b,MP15,MP22} for the hyperelliptic curve $X$ of genus $g$.